I'm a provider

 Fluorescence in situ hybridization (FISH) DNA probe technology has also been used to detect chromosomal abnormalities in voided urine to assist not only in bladder cancer surveillance but also in the initial identification of bladder cancer.
 FISH DNA probe technology is a technique to visualize nucleic acid sequences within cells by creating short sequences of fluorescently labeled, single-strand DNA, called probes, which match target sequences.
 The probes bind to complementary strands of DNA, allowing for identification of the location of the chromosomes targeted.
-UroVysion® (Vysis Inc., Downers Grove, IL) is a commercially available FISH test.
+Vysis UroVysion® (Abbott Molecular) is a commercially available FISH test.

-The ImmunoCytTM test (DiagnoCure Inc., Quebec) uses fluorescence immunohistochemistry with antibodies to a mucin glycoprotein and a carcinoembryonic antigen (CEA).
+The ImmunoCyt™ test (DiagnoCure Inc., Quebec) uses fluorescence immunohistochemistry with antibodies to a mucin glycoprotein and a carcinoembryonic antigen.
 These antigens are found on bladder tumor cells.
 The test is used for monitoring bladder cancer in conjunction with cytology and cystoscopy.

-In addition to the FDA-cleared tests, Predictive Biosciences (Lexington, MA) is marketing a urine-based test, called CertNDxTM, to assess Fibroblast Growth Factor Receptor 3 (FGFR3) mutations.
+In addition to the FDA-cleared tests, clinical laboratories that meet Clinical Laboratory Improvement Act standards are marketing urine-based tests.
+For example, Predictive Laboratories (Lexington, MA) markets a test called CertNDx™, to assess Fibroblast Growth Factor Receptor 3 (FGFR3) mutations.
 The test is intended to be used in combination with cytology for identifying patients with hematuria at risk of bladder cancer.
-It is being offered through Predictive Bioscience’s network of Clinical Laboratory Improvement Amendment (CLIA) laboratories.
 FGFR3 mutations may be associated with lower-grade bladder tumors that have a good prognosis.
 In addition, Pacific Edge (New Zealand) is marketing a test in the U.S. called Cxbladder™, which tests for 5 urine-based markers.

 Other urinary markers